aselee/react-giphy/README.md

 - npm i --save redux-promise

+- npm i --save react-router-redux

-- npm i --save react-router-dom react-router-redux@next
+- npm i --save react-router-dom

 Redux-promise, a library that allows you to add a middle ware function to the store, and if it receives a promise as a paylod from an action, it will dispatch the resolved value of that promise.